Delina Ibrahimaj

-Delina Ibrahimaj (born 23 December 1983) is an Albanian politician serving as Minister of Finance and Economy in Prime Minister Edi Rama's Cabinet since September 2021.
+Delina Ibrahimaj (born 23 December 1983) is an Albanian politician serving as the Minister of Economy and Innovation of Albania since September 2023.
+She previously served as the Minister of Finance and Economy from September 2021 to September 2023.

 Early life

 Delina Ibrahimaj was born on 23 December 1983 in Tirana, Albania.
 She studied in Italy at the University of Rome Tor Vergata and Luigi Bocconi University for Finance and Economic Management.

 Political career

 From 2005 to 2007, she was manager of the Albanian Distribution Association.
 In 2007–2010, she performed the duty of general manager in Urban Distribution.

 In 2011–2015, she worked as an economist at the Bank of Albania and served as Senior Financial Officer on the Board of Tirana Express.
 In 2016, she was member of the Statistics Council, INSTAT, and in 2017 was a member of the Board of Directors of FED invest and a member of Social Insurance Institute.

-In 2019, she served as Director General of Taxation.
+In 2019, Ibrahimaj served as Director General of Taxation.
 On 2 September 2021, she was appointed as Minister of Finance and Economy by the Prime Minister Edi Rama in new Cabinet Rama III after former Minister of Finance Anila Denaj was suspended.